0xPolygon/polygon-docs/docs/pos/how-to/polygon-did.md

 Here the scheme is `did`, method name is `polygon` and method specific identifier is an ethereum address.

-## Polygon DID Implementation
+## Polygon DID implementation

 Polygon DID can be implemented with help of two packages, user can import the respective npm libraries and use them to incorporate Polygon DID methodologies in their respective applications.
 Details for implementation are provided in next section.

 To get started, one first needs to create a DID.
-Creation in case of Polygon did is an encapsulation of two steps, first where a user needs to generate a DID uri for themselves and next register it on Polygon ledger.
+Creation in case of Polygon DID is an encapsulation of two steps, first where a user needs to generate a DID uri for themselves and next register it on the Polygon chain.

 ### Create DID